vidyar/shippabledocs1/sources/languages/ruby.rst

          - ree

 .. note::
- We are setting multiple versions of Ruby here which means a single push to repo will trigger multiple builds
+ We are setting multiple versions of Ruby here which means a single push to repo will trigger multiple builds.

-- Though we pre-install a few version of Ruby, all the ruby versions are supported.
-As long as they're available as a binary for Ubuntu 12.04, you can specify custom patchlevels
+- Though we pre-install only a few versions of Ruby, all versions of Ruby are supported.
+As long as they are available as a binary for Ubuntu 12.04, you can specify custom patchlevels.
     .. code-block:: python

         language: ruby
         rvm: 2.0.0-p247

 .. note::
- This binds you to potentially unsupported releases of Rubies.
+ This binds you to potentially unsupported releases of Ruby.
 It also extends your build time as downloading and installing a custom Ruby can add an extra 60 seconds or more to your build the first time it installs.

 We are using Bundler, ``bundle install`` to install all your gems.
 We also use ``rake`` by default to run your build and hence you need to specify it in your gemfile

-- If you are using a custom gemfile thats not in default location you can specify it with ``gemfile`` tag
+- If you are using a custom gemfile thats not in default location you can specify it with the ``gemfile`` tag
     .. code-block:: python

         # gemfile tag
         gemfile: gemfiles/Gemfile.ci

 .. note::
- If you give multiple gemfiles in the above tag, a matrix build is triggered for every version of the gemfile
+ If you specify multiple gemfiles in the above tag, a matrix build is triggered for every version of the gemfile.

 - Additional arguments can be added to ``bundle install`` command and we will append them to the default command